Data & Privacy

 | Supabase | Authentication and database hosting | Account data, assessment content, audit logs |

-| Anthropic | AI analysis and document generation | Assessment inputs during active generation only; not retained |
+| Anthropic | AI analysis, document generation, and AIM Eagle chat responses | Assessment inputs and chat messages during active generation only; not retained by Anthropic beyond the API call |

 | Stripe | Billing and subscription management | Billing contact, payment method (Stripe-managed) |